 In an article about the Philippines’ facts and figures, we can’t omit health.
 Visit your physician at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.
 Mosquito-borne illnesses like dengue fever, Japanese encephalitis (JE), and chikungunya virus occur all year round.
 There were increased levels of dengue cases in 2016.
 There’s a heightened risk of dengue fever during the rainy season (June to October).
 You should take appropriate precautions to avoid being bitten by mosquitoes.
 Although adequate in major cities, medical care is limited in more remote areas.
 Even some of the more popular tourist destinations have limited and basic medical provisions.
 This may result in a delay when seeking urgent medical attention in an emergency.

 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

-Other precautions are: to wear long sleeves, socks, closed shoes, and generally keep the body covered, to sleep with a mosquito net and to use mosquito coils and repellent.
+Other precautions are: to wear long sleeves, socks, closed shoes, and generally keep the body covered, sleep with a mosquito net, and use mosquito coils and repellent.